To solve problems and test hypotheses, we often need to know how widespread something is and how it is related to something else.

 In the last step, we asked how you could figure out how likely people are to share a ride to work if they live together and if there’s anything you could do to predict this.

 Throughout the rest of the step, you’re going to take a look at one possible solution to this problem.
 Throughout the rest of Week 2, we’ll show you how you could put the kind of solution we’re proposing into action.

 In this solution, the first step is to create a hypothesis, as follows: that as the number of residents eligible for a driver’s licence residing in a dwelling increases, the number of cars used for transit to work also increases.

-If it turns out the opposite is true, we’d know that people are already carpooling; useful information, even if it means we were wrong.
+If it turns out the opposite is true, we’d know that people are already carpooling or using other modes of transport; useful information, even if it means we were wrong.

 To test the hypothesis, you could take a sample of the overall population.
 You could, perhaps, send a survey to households in your neighbourhood, asking residents a few questions about how many people in the house have a driver’s licence, travel regularly to work and whether or not they share a car.

 Proportion and distribution